simeononsecurity/simeononsecurity.ch/content/articles/how-to-choose-a-password-manager/index.en.md

 [Bitwarden](https://bitwarden.com/) is an open-source password manager that offers a host of features while prioritizing security.
 Here are some reasons why we recommend Bitwarden:

-- **Security**: Bitwarden utilizes end-to-end encryption and zero-knowledge architecture, ensuring that your passwords are securely stored and transmitted.
+- **Security**: Bitwarden uses end-to-end encryption and zero-knowledge architecture, ensuring that your passwords are securely stored and transmitted.

 - **Cross-Platform Compatibility**: Bitwarden is available on multiple platforms, including Windows, macOS, Linux, iOS, and Android, making it suitable for users across different devices.